Vitaly-Work/java-courses-gen-ai-bootcamp/kubernetes-for-devs/4-k8s-networking/materials/README.md

 Networking is a central part of Kubernetes, but it can be challenging to understand exactly how it is expected to work.
 There are 4 distinct networking problems to address:

 - Highly-coupled container-to-container communications: this is solved by Pods and localhost communications.
-- Pod-to-Pod communications: this is the primary focus of this document.
+- Pod-to-Pod communications: this is the primary focus of this document [doesn't seem to be true].
 - Pod-to-Service communications: this is covered by Services.
 - External-to-Service communications: this is also covered by Services.